carlosdhoyos/fluid_mechanics/intro.md

 Jupyter Books provide a unique platform for integrating live code, dynamic visualizations, and interactive examples directly into our course materials.
 This allows us to break down complex concepts and equations in real-time, giving you the opportunity to not only read but also engage with the material.
 Imagine being able to **run a simulation** of a fluid system while learning the theory behind it, or exploring **interactive visualizations** that help you better grasp the forces at play in different fluid scenarios.

 The flexibility of Jupyter Books makes them an ideal medium for fluid mechanics, a subject that often requires **hands-on analysis** and **computational tools** to fully understand.
 As we progress through the course, I encourage you to experiment with the code and simulations provided in these materials to deepen your learning.
+You can learn about Jupyter Books at [jupyterbook.org](https://jupyterbook.org).

 ## Why GitHub?